 Rather than installing roadblocks between protagonist and donut, writing your way into your character’s immediate and incidental desires may well provide an access route to this person’s greater complexities and existential dilemmas, allowing you to tap into the electrifying conflicts they carry within.

 In life, we all want to be recognized as multi-faceted and complex, but on the page—in story—it’s often useful to train a reductive lens on a character, focusing on a single defining characteristic.
 This single defining characteristic can often serve as a fuel source powerful enough to offer combustion throughout the story.

 “But I contain multitudes!” our characters might protest.
 “Not in this draft,” we must insist…

 Consider, for example, the Cowardly Lion.

-Right there in his single, scaredy-cat, utterly reductive characteristic, there is suddenly Conflict — which means there is suddenly story: He’s a coward—but he wishes he weren’t.
+In his single, scaredy-cat, utterly reductive characteristic, there is inherent conflict: He’s a coward—but he wishes he weren’t.